ghostoninternet/PhucPhuc-Vault/Laravel/Laravel Training/Migrations.md

 });
 ```
 ## Available Column Types
+The schema builder blueprint offers a variety of methods that correspond to the different types of columns you can add to your database tables.
+Each of the available methods are listed in the table below:
 [Click here to see all column types](https://laravel.com/docs/10.x/migrations#available-column-types)
 ## Column Modifiers
 In addition to the column types listed above, there are several column "modifiers" you may use when adding a column to a database table.